Brief

 • Set the window icon

-• All of that, with as minimal dependencies as possible (for example, you don't even need to link to or have the development headers/libraries of X11/OpenGL, etc. on linux)
+• All of that, with as minimal dependencies as possible

 The main idea of this library is that you shouldn't need to think about installing CMake, or messing with your build tool's link paths, just to be able to draw some stuff using the GPU.
 It should be easy to just drop in right inside of your project, and start developing, with full access to a relatively small source code size.